India is the largest democracy in the world, with a population of over 1.2 billion.

 Through a network of over 300 local organisations and community groups we work to improve the status of poor and marginalised people – mainly Dalits ('untouchables' in the Indian caste system), tribal people, women, children, homeless and disabled people.

-70 per cent of the female workforce is engaged in agriculture, yet only 10 per cent own land.
-Our HungerFREE campaign supports the rights of landless women farmers.
+70 per cent of the female workforce is engaged in agriculture, yet only 10 per cent of women own land.

 Health and sanitation